 On exam day, take some time to collect yourself.
 Don’t study right up until the last moment: information overload might cause you to blank out at the worst possible moment.

 Show up to the exam at least 15 minutes early with all the required materials, even if the exam is online, and test your computer to ensure all is working well.

 Also, don’t forget to eat well beforehand.
 Stick to healthy food — nothing greasy or heavy.
 Eggs and fruit are ideal.

 When the exam’s over, congratulate yourself for having done your best, and then forget about it for the time being.
 If you are worried about the result, keep things in perspective: a poor mark on any exam will not stop the world from turning.

-When the exams have been corrected, get your exam back, or at least ask to see it.
-It might teach you something for next time.
+When your exam has been corrected, get it back, or at least ask to see it.
+This might teach you something for next time.

 If you have had serious or chronic problems with exams in the past, book an appointment with one of the learning specialists at Student Learning Services, part of Concordia’s Student Success Centre.
-They’ll be able to provide you with individualized support.
+They’ll be able to provide you with strategies and suggestions.